ADHITHYAAMARAGONDA/voting-app-devops/README.md

 This project reflects a practical, production-style DevOps workflow for a microservices application.
 It combines infrastructure provisioning, Kubernetes deployment, issue tracking through GitOps, monitoring, and cloud-native operations into one portfolio-ready solution.

-The project is suitable for demonstrating strong hands-on capability for DevOps, platform engineering, SRE, and cloud-native roles.